zslwyuan/LLVM-11-Tutorials/README.md

 ## [How to use this blog](https://github.com/zslwyuan/LLVM-11-Tutorials#how-to-use-this-blog)

-1. download the blog (entire project) and install LLVM-9.0.0.
-If you get problems during install LLVM, I suggest you to use **[the LLVM package with my install shell script](https://github.com/zslwyuan/LLVM-9-for-Light-HLS)**.
+1. download the blog (entire project) and install LLVM-11.0.0.
 2. basic functiones and passes are implemented in the directory **["Implementations"](https://github.com/zslwyuan/LLVM-11-Tutorials/tree/master/Implementations)**.
 Nearly all the directories have their own README file to explain the directory.
 3. experiments are tested in the directory **["Test"](https://github.com/zslwyuan/LLVM-11-Tutorials/tree/master/Tests)**.
 4. by making a "build" directory and using CMake in each experiment directory (e.g. **[this one](https://github.com/zslwyuan/LLVM-11-Tutorials/tree/master/Tests/LLVM_exp5_SimpleTimingAnalysis/)**), executable can be generated and tried. (hint: cmake .. & make)